BrandeisMakerLab/Robotics_ZumoAutomation/README.md

   - to get the list of regions (which could be in different order than you gave) use ' getRegions() '

 ## LineGlobal Library, Allows Robot to be able to tell apart the regions of any zumo field
-    - To use, you need the ' setElements(String* regions, int numRegions, String regionsSeen[], bool USB) '
+ - To use, you need the ' setElements(String* regions, int numRegions, String regionsSeen[],bool USB) '
  - To see what region the robot is over, use ' getRegion() ' See *Calibrate*
  - To display individual sensor values, use ' displayLineReadings() '

 ## LineShield Library
   - They are used to return whether the robot is on a line of tape and to print line sensor readings to the robot's display